 Before signing an enterprise agreement, get written answers to these questions:

 - What is the per-location cost at 5, 10, 25, and 50 locations?
-If they will not give you a volume pricing schedule, they are not serious about DSOs.
+A clear volume pricing schedule is a sign the vendor is serious about serving DSOs.

 - Can one administrator manage all locations from a single login?
 "Yes, with some configuration" is not the same as "yes."